-You are permitted to register on new modules to the value of 60 credits maximum (four 15-credit modules or two 15-credit modules plus the Research project) in any given session.
-This excludes modules that you are retaking having failed on a previous attempt.
+You are permitted to register on modules up to the maximum value of 75 credits in any given session.
+This can be a combination of new modules or modules that you are retaking having failed on a previous attempt.
+Of the 75 credits, a maximum of 60 credits can be made up of new modules (four 15-credit modules or two 15-credit modules plus Research project 2: consolidation).
 This will be subject to any prerequisite or progression rules.